 Magnolia Consulting has extensive experience studying programs designed to support underserved populations including English learners, students with disabilities, and Native American populations.
 Examples of our work supporting underserved populations include:

-Our work in the area of college and career readiness has ranged from TAACCT grant evaluations to studies of nonprofit programs designed to foster college and career readiness, as well as professional development programs.
+Our work in the area of college and career readiness has ranged from Department of Labor TAACCCT grant evaluations to studies of nonprofit programs designed to foster college and career readiness, as well as professional development programs.
 Below are some sample projects in this area:

 Magnolia Consulting evaluators have deep expertise in early childhood education.
 In addition to addressing early academic proficiency—such as emerging literacy and math skills—our work has also focused on the importance of socioemotional development in early childhood.
 Examples of our work in early childhood education include: